Porges/ways-to-play/src/games/koa/koa.md

 equipment: Card game (Ceki)
 countries: ID
 draft: true
+date created: 2024-12-22
+date modified: 2025-02-03
 ---

-Koa (also Kowah) is a draw-and-discard game played with {%a ceki%}.
+Koa (also Kowah) is a draw-and-discard game played with [Ceki cards](articles/cards/ceki/ceki.md).
 It is also sometimes simply called Ceki,[@CekiOrKowah] and is probably the most canonical of the games played with the cards.

 > [!figure]
 >